-Children with an education health and care plan ("EHC plan") which names Avanti Court Primary School will be admitted to the School under separate statutory procedures, rather than under this policy.
-Where they will be admitted in the normal admission round (i.e. in the September following their fourth birthday), the number of places available within the PAN stated above will be reduced, otherwise they will be admitted over the PAN where necessary.
+Children with an education health and care plan ("EHCP") which names Avanti House Primary School will be admitted to the School under separate statutory procedures, rather than under this policy.
+Where they will be admitted in the normal admission round (i.e. in the September followingtheir fourth birthday), the number of places available within the PAN stated above will be reduced, otherwise they will be admitted over the PAN where necessary.